jotpowers/Hobbies/knife-organizer.md

 * Sharpening steel
 * Bread knife

 I had a few sheets of 3 mm frosted acrylic that I don't tend to use a lot, so it made sense to make it out of that.
 I like acrylic for these applications because I can "weld" it, it's flat (so easier to cut on the laser) and weight isn't an issue.
+Since I already know my material dimensions that simplifies design as well.

+> *Note*:  Now, because I have a 3D object in Fusion, I *could* 3D print these.
+This is where understanding your manufacturing goals is helpful.
+These would take hours to print and even at high infill would probably be brittle in the way the forces would act on them.
+So, I'd have to make the design more robust to handle that, which would complicate the design and increase the print time.
+So, lasercut 2D it is.

 ## First version